x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/manage-outlook-for-ios-and-android.md

  **Summary**: This article describes best practices for managing mobile devices with Outlook for iOS and Android in Exchange Online.

-Outlook for iOS and Android provides users the fast, intuitive email and calendar experience users expect from a modern mobile app, while being the only app to provide support for the best features of Microsoft 365 or Office 365.
+Outlook for iOS and Android provides users the fast, intuitive email and calendar experience users expect from a modern mobile app, while being the only app to provide support for the best features of Microsoft 365 and Office 365.
 In addition, Microsoft provides a number of utilities for managing and protecting company data on mobile devices in your Exchange Online organization.

 ## Options for managing devices and applications